 What is Slurry Seal?

-Slurry Seal is a mixture of asphaltic oil, water, fine crushed rock and sand.
+Slurry Seal is a mixture of emulsified asphalt (oil), water, fine crushed rock and sand.
 It is a surface applied treatment designed to extend the life of existing streets in two ways.
 It helps to maintain the integrity of the roadway by filling surface cracks and voids.
 By replenishing roadway surface oils, it also acts as a water repellent cap, shedding water into the gutters and preventing water damage to the subsurface of the street.

 Slurry Seal is only used for preventive maintenance and is designed to extend the life of a pavement.
 It will not improve the ride quality of a street.